elimc/em-list-tweets/README.md

 FAQ
 ---

+__The display of the Tweet feed is ugly__

+The widget has no styles applied to it.
+This gives you the freedom to integrate it into your custom theme with your custom styles.

 __Why did a lot of the Twitter widgets for WordPress recently break?__

 Twitter is now using oAuth to validate users.
 You can no longer grab a simple JSON stream from any user and display its contents.

 __Why did they do that?__

-I can only assume that they have an evil corporate agenda . . . [real reason](https://dev.twitter.com/docs/application-permission-model)
+I can only assume that they have an evil corporate agenda ([the official reason](https://dev.twitter.com/docs/application-permission-model))

-__What's wrong with JetPack?__
+__What's wrong with Jetpack?__

-It doesn't let me do things on my development servers without signing up for WordPress.com
+It doesn't let me do things on my development server without signing up for WordPress.com

 __Can I fork this, improve it, and send it back to you?__